andrewsilva9/rail_cpm/README.md

 This also expects that caffe is in your $PYTHONPATH, so if it is not then ensure you do the sys.path workaround.

 ### What is published?
-This node will publish /rail_cpm/keypoints, which is a list of lists.
-Each big list is a person, within that there are named lists like 'nose', 'neck', 'left_ear', etc. and each of these correspond to (Y, X) coordinates of that particular feature on that person.
+This node will publish /rail_cpm/poses, which is a list of people found in the scene.
+Each pose/person object will have 2 points for every keypoint, the Y and X coordinate.
+So the pose object will contain "nose_y, nose_x, neck_y, neck_x, right_shoulder_y, right_shoulder_x" and so on.
+If the keypoint is not found for that person, it is returned as -1.0.
+It is important to note that (Y, X) corresponds to (Column, Row) in the image.
+So Y is the number of pixels from the left border, X is the number from the top border.
 For a visualization, run with the debug flag and run:
 ```
 rosrun image_view image_view image:=/rail_cpm/debug/keypoint_image
 ```